christsven/H.E.A.T/ruleset/H.E.A.T.md

 - **Bombs** are thrown from the helicopter in the path it travels, according to the following chart, if not specified otherwise (e. g. in case it is somehow guided).

 ![helicopter drop image](./ressources/helicopter-bombs.excalidraw.png)

+Helicopters with hardpoints are allowed to fire one set of weapons per turn as well as their vehicle mounted gun, if it has one.

 ###### Attacking from a helicopter